Australia and Africa

 Political and Diplomatic ties

 Since 2008, Australia has established diplomatic relations with all African countries.
 Australia opened a new Embassy in Ethiopia in 2011, which is accredited to the African Union as well as Ethiopia and Djibouti.
-Foreign Minister Carr announced on 9 May 2012 that Australia would open a further Embassy in Africa, in Dakar, Senegal – our first mission in francophone West Africa.

 Australia has established ties with regional African organisations – we are now accredited to the African Union, the Economic Community of West African States, the Southern African Development Community the East African Community, the Intergovernmental Authority on Development, the International Conference for the Great Lakes Region, and the Common Market for Eastern and Southern Africa.